boost-ext/di/doc/user_guide.md

 ***Description***

 Scope representing values - passed externally.
 The life time of the object depends on the user.
-Boost.DI is not maintaining the life time of these objects, however, values and strings will be copied and managed by the library.
+[Boost].DI is not maintaining the life time of these objects, however, values and strings will be copied and managed by the library.

 | Type | instance[in] (`bind<>.to(in)`) | instance[out] (`injector.create<out>()`) |
 | ---- | ------------ | ------------- |